 Small Business Week is bringing 10,000 plus entrepreneurs and business owners together to attend virtual events, conferences, seminars, information sessions, and luncheons around Canada.
 Find out which events are happening near you.

 In addition to attending a local BDC Small Business Week event, here are a few small business week ideas to celebrate and promote SMBs near you.

 Small business owners have a lot going on.
-They’re focused on prioritizing business continuity, hiring the right talent to meet fluctuations in demand, and protecting the health safety of their people and their customers.
+They’re focused on prioritizing business continuity, hiring the right talent to meet fluctuations in demand, and managing employee and customer needs.
 With everything happening, it can be difficult to pause and acknowledge the role SMBs play in the Canadian economy.
 This year it’s particularly important to take time to celebrate your employees and come together with other entrepreneurs to share lessons learned and advice for navigating the uncertain business environments.

-Acknowledge the contributions of your employees, even if you can’t be together in person.
+Acknowledge the contributions of your employees.
 Consider hosting a virtual team lunch or after work happy hour in honour of all the hard work your team puts in day in and day out.
 Your people help keep your business running and are the drivers of growth, which means you should never overlook their dedication.

 It’s also important to thank customers and other SMB owners that may have supported you and your business in the past.
-Send your appreciation via a video on your social channels to acknowledge your loyal following.
+Share your appreciation via a video on your social channels to acknowledge your loyal following.
 Also consider including a thank-you note with purchase of a product or service to express your personal gratitude to customers.
 A message of appreciation will go a long way and can help to build brand loyalty.

 Help your people develop their skills by offering learning and development programs.
-This can include developing technical skills, such a new technology or software program, or soft skills like managerial and leadership development.
-Another great way to invest in your people’s professional growth is providing opportunities to work on projects and tasks outside of an employee's current day-to-day responsibilities can help your people grow, so your business can too.
+This can include developing technical skills for a new technology or software program, or soft skills like managerial and leadership development.
+Another great way to invest in your people’s professional growth is providing opportunities to work on projects and tasks outside of an employee's current day-to-day responsibilities, helping your people grow so your business can, too.

 While every business is different, it’s no secret that setbacks happen.
 Think about challenges you’ve faced recently.
 Are there any opportunities to improve on ways of working?
 How can you better support business continuity for future disruption?
 What new skills will your business need in the future?
 How are you supporting the development of your workforce?
 What inefficiencies can you reduce or eliminate?
 Are there any potential partnership opportunities available?

 Share the success of other small businesses by celebrating accomplishments.
 A great way to do this is to nominate a small business for an award or recognition.
 The CanadianSME Business Awards, for example, was developed to raise awareness around the impact small businesses make on Canada’s economy.
 Awards can go a long way in inspiring business owners to continue working hard in growing their business, especially coming out of a tumultuous time.